 Health Benefits of Salmon

-The scientific name of the salmon family is Oncorhynchus (the prefix used for Salmon family), which is followed by other suffixes depending upon the variety, such as Cherry Salmon, Pink Salmon etc.
+Salmon is a species of fish which is found both in fresh water (rivers) and saline water (seas), depending on the stage of its development.
+The scientific name of the salmon family is Oncorhynchus (the prefix used for the Salmon family), which is followed by other suffixes depending upon the variety, such as Cherry Salmon or Pink Salmon.

 The health benefits of eating salmon include the following: